major/MySQLTuner-perl/USAGE.md

-    --outputfile <path>         Path to a output txt file --reportfile <path>         Path to a report txt file --template   <path>         Path to a template file --verbose                   Prints out all options (default: no verbose)
+    --outputfile <path>         Path to a output txt file --reportfile <path>         Path to a report txt file --template   <path>         Path to a template file

 # PERLDOC